 On occasion, a hive can turn mean.
 An aggressive queen can raise aggressive daughters.
 Small critters bothering the hive at night can make the bees mean in the day time.

-They were up all night trying to chase away a skunk.
+They may have been bothered all night trying to chase away a skunk.
 You'd be mean too after a night like that.
 And for those of you in the deep south, you want to be sure your bees do not have an Africanized trait.

 When a hive becomes too aggressive to enjoy, it's time to requeen with a calm, gentle Italian queen.
 After 4 weeks, all the bees will be from your new queen's stock and things should be noticeably calmer.
 Don't put up with a mean hive.
 Requeen at once so that you can enjoy beekeeping.